gemrb/gemrb.github.io/New-game.md

-The goal is to create a completely free (in the OSS sense) dataset which could be distributed with GemRB and also serve as a reference for writing documentation if we ever get to it.
+The goal is to create a completely free (in the OSS sense) dataset which could be distributed with GemRB and also serve as a reference for writing comprehensive documentation if we ever get to it.
 Preferably it could be done with free tools, so that the process is repeatable by users.

 #### Options